aditirocketry/Prarambh/CAD/README.md

 # Prarambh
-This directory contains files related to CAD of Prarambh.
+This directory contains files related to CAD of Prarambh. <br>
+Primary modelling software - Solidworks.